Stephanie Nielson: Blogging style, fanbase, and appeal

 This interpretation would likely be close to Nielson's own, as she noted on a Latter-Day-Saint radio interview, among other places that she felt her readers were reaching the spirit of God through her writings.
 Blogging is highly popular (and officially encouraged) among Latter-Day-Saints as a way extending the Latter-Day-Saint community and of spreading the divine word, and the resulting community of Latter-Day-Saint blogs has come to be known as the Bloggernacle.

-However, suddenly on 21 February 2021, Nielson wrote one final post on her blog citing 'Recede in priority' as her reason for giving up blogging.
-She then archived or deleted 17 years worth of posts - leaving just that one final post showing on the blog and a multitude of bewildered fans wondering what had suddenly happened.
-She announced her intention to occasionally post on Instagram in her closing statement.
+On 22 February 2021, Nielson wrote a post on her blog titled 'Recede in Priority' in which she indicated that she would be giving up blogging and occasionally posting on Instagram.
+However, that decision apparently was short-lived, as she resumed blogging just two days later.

 Projects and causes

 Nielson has supported a variety of projects and causes.
 She promotes the Church of Jesus Christ of Latter-Day-Saints and sends a copy of The Book of Mormon to any reader who requests it.
 Politically, Nielson campaigned for and encouraged her blog readers to support Mitt Romney in the 2012 US presidential election.